-Impact Studies
+Impact Stories

-Children’s Capital of Culture is working to enhance young peoples' opportunities and experiences across Rotherham.
+Children’s Capital of Culture is working to enhance young people's opportunities and experiences across Rotherham.

 To see the impact Children's Capital of Culture has had on some of our young people, check out the testimonals below!